databendlabs/databend/docs/doc/30-reference/30-sql/10-dml/dml-copy-into-location.md

 -- Unload the data in the table into the stage as a CSV file copy into @s2 from test_table FILE_FORMAT = (type = 'CSV');

-//Unload the data from a query into the stage as a Parquet file copy into @s2 from (select name, age, id from test_table limit 100) FILE_FORMAT = (type = 'PARQUET');
+-- Unload the data from a query into the stage as a Parquet file copy into @s2 from (select name, age, id from test_table limit 100) FILE_FORMAT = (type = 'PARQUET');
 ```